tokee/juxta/README.md

 The practical limit is determined primarily by the number of inodes on the file system.
 Check with `df -i` under *nix.
 With the default raw image size if `RAW_W=4 RAW_H=3` (1024x768 pixels), each source image will result in ~17 files, so a system with 100M free inodes can hold a collage with 5M images.
 Rule of thumb: Do check if there are enough free inodes when creating collages of millions of images.
 There is a gradual performance degradation when moving beyond hundreds of millions of images (see issue #5); but that is solvable, should the case arise.

+Depending on browser, mouse-over meta-data will not be shown when opening the collage from the local file system.
+This is a security decision (CORS).
+It should work when accessing the collage through a webserver.

 ## Requirements
  * bash and friends (unzip, sed, tr...)
  * ImageMagic
  * wget optional (OpenSeadragon must be downloaded manually if it is not there)

+Developed and tested under Ubuntu 16.04.
+As of 2017-02-03 it worked under OS X, with some glitches in meta-data.

 ## Usage
 1. Create a list of images